Tuguldurs526/chrome-weather-extension/README.md

 ##🔑 How to Use
 First time use:
-( - )Click the extension icon.
+1. Click the extension icon.
 You’ll be prompted to enter your own OpenWeather API key in the Options page.

-( - )Search any city to get current weather and forecast.
+2. Search any city to get current weather and forecast.

-( - )Toggle between °C and °F as needed.
+3. Toggle between °C and °F as needed.

 ##🔒 Privacy
 No personal data is collected, stored, or shared.